candiddev/homechart/docs/docs/guides/health.md

 ### Correlations

 After you've created a few Health > Logs, Homechart will start calculating correlations between your outputs and inputs.
-The way Homechart does this isn't complicated: for each Output you Log, Homechart will look back at the Inputs you logged previous and add a correlation.
+The way Homechart does this isn't complicated: for each Output you Log, Homechart will look back at the Inputs you logged previously and add a correlation.

 You'll likely see a lot of Correlations over time, the best way to interpret it is to look for things with the _highest number_ of correlations.
 Correlations are removed over time, so things with a high correlation should remain high.

+You can set your correlation window under Settings > Account.
+The default is 72 hours (3 days).

 ## Logs

 Health > Logs are the way you record an Input or an Output occurring.
-Logs are date specific, so you can enter all of your Inputs/Outputs at the end of the day if necessary.
+Logs are timestamp specific, so you can enter all of your Inputs/Outputs at the end of the day if necessary.
 You create Logs in [Calendar]({{< ref "/docs/guides/calendar" >}}).

 ## Integrations